Here are your koans.

 If you want your students to acquire a language, do not teach them about the language.

 If you want your students to know the meanings of lists of words, do not give them lists of words.

 If you want your students to spell properly, do not make them practise spelling.

 Just because nothing appears to happening doesn’t mean nothing is actually happening.

 Just because something is happening doesn’t mean anything is happening.

 Don’t just say something– sit there!

 If you want your students to read, do not teach them how or what to read.

 If you want your students to prepare for the unknown, make them comfortable with what they know.

-A language classroom without lists of words is like a phone book without stories.
+A language classroom with lists of words is like a phone book with stories.